mushahadur/Task-From-ICT-Layer/README.md

 ```
 #### 2. Creating a DataTable:
-Assuming you have an HTML table with an ID (`#example`), here's how you'd initialize a basic DataTable:
+Assuming I have an HTML table with an ID (`#example`), here's how I had initialize a basic DataTable:

 ```javascript
 $(document).ready(function() {